-What is the current state of the legal recruitment market in Hong Kong and the greater Asia-Pacific legal market?
+What are the current state of the legal recruitment market in Hong Kong and the greater Asia-Pacific legal market?

 (Mohit Savalani and Robert Mclean)

-Despite fears regarding the financial markets, Brexit and the president elect in the US we are having our busiest quarter of the year.
+Despite fears regarding the financial markets, Brexit and the president-elect in the US we are having our busiest quarter of the year.
 When one specialist area is quiet this usually leads to another being buoyant.
-In the first half of the year we seen great demand for corporate lawyers and in the second half of the year we have seen a steady increase in demand for litigation lawyers, particularly within financial institutions.
-In-house is, as always, very much on a case-by-case basis and can often be the result of one particular businesses growth within Asia-Pacific.
+In the first half of the year we have seen great demand for corporate lawyers and in the second half of the year, we have seen a steady increase in demand for litigation lawyers, particularly within financial institutions.
+In-house is, as always, very much on a case-by-case basis and can often be the result of one particular business’s growth within Asia-Pacific.

 Has the recruitment industry seen disruption similar to what we’ve seen in other industries?
 And if so, how would you characterize that disruption and how has GRM in particular adapted to it?